-Vinyl chloride was detected in the April 2012 sample collected from 50 East Oaks Road at an estimated (J) concentration of $0.18\,\mu\text{g/L}$.
-Vinyl chloride was not detected in the October 2012 sample collected from 50 East Oaks Road.
-The presence of vinyl chloride at 50 East Oaks Road is consistent with previous sampling results from April 2011.
+Vinyl chloride was detected in a May 2013 sample collected from 50 East Oaks Road at an estimated (J) concentration of $0.10~\mu g/L$.
+Vinyl chloride was not detected in the October 2013 sample collected from 50 East Oaks Road.
+The presence of vinyl chloride at 50 East Oaks Road is consistent with previous sampling results from April 2011 and April 2012.
 Prior to April 2011, vinyl chloride had not been detected at 50 East Oaks Road since sampling began at this location (2005).
-50 East Oaks Road is located adjacent to other locations where vinyl chloride has been detected in Area 3 west of Gilfillan Lake (e.g., 13 West Shore Road [abandoned], 2 Hummingbird Hill [abandoned]).
-As of October 2012, vinyl chloride detections from samples collected from 50 East Oaks Road remain below the vinyl chloride HRL (0.2 μ g/L).
-The next routine sampling event at 50 East Oaks Road is scheduled for April 2013.
+A graph of historical vinyl chloride sampling results from 50 East Oaks Road is provided in Appendix G. 50 East Oaks Road is located adjacent to other locations where vinyl chloride has been detected in Area 3 west of Gilfillan Lake (e.g., 13 West Shore Road [abandoned], 2 Hummingbird Hill [abandoned]).
+As of October 2013, vinyl chloride detections from samples collected from 50 East Oaks Road remain below the vinyl chloride HRL (0.2 μ g/L).
+The next routine sampling event at 50 East Oaks Road is scheduled for April 2014.